Origin of the Military Department

 Maryland Air National Guard

-The Maryland Air National Guard provides air combat forces and airlift aircraft, as well as emergency support, to the U.S. Air Force and other unified commands.
+The Maryland Air National Guard provides air combat forces, as well as emergency support, to the U.S. Air Force and other unified commands.

 Maryland Army National Guard